kaidez/kaidez.com/README.md

 * [Ruby Gems](http://rubygems.org/): to install Gems, i.e. Ruby-related packages like Sass and Jekyll.

-* [Jekyll](http://jekyllrb.com/): a blog-aware static engine that manages HTML & Markdown files, and also builds out a production copy of the site.
+* [Jekyll](http://jekyllrb.com/): a blog-aware static site generator that manages HTML & Markdown files, and also builds out a production copy of the site.

 * [RequireJS](http://requirejs.org/): a JavaScript-based script-loader used to manage JavaScript files as modular dependencies.